raj457036/Path-Finding-Visualizer/Readme.md

 - **`fixedFrame()`**
   - this function run for limited number(upto `this.count`) of count after `this.done()` is called
-  - run any other pre-processing tast after `this.done` (like tracing a path in a list) and updating `this.count` value
+  - run any other pre-processing test after `this.done` (like tracing a path in a list) and updating `this.count` value

-**After you done with your runner's implementation just add it to Runners List in `states` consant and add it to "Algorithm" list in index.html**
+**After you done with your runner's implementation just add it to Runners List in `states` consent and add it to "Algorithm" list in index.html**

 ```html
 <a class="nav-link dropdown-toggle"